Here are 9 Atlanta home improvements that add value to your home without breaking the bank.

 The old saying “you never get a second chance to make a first-impression” also applies to your home.

 Your home’s exterior is the first thing prospective buyers see.
 Whether they’re looking on-line or actually visiting your home with their agent or during an open house, that first impression is critically important.
 You want the buyer to be wowed.
+This Virginia-Highland home is a great example.

 Consider painting the exterior, replacing or painting the front door, replacing an old garage door and adding some attractive potted plants in key areas approaching the front door.